-Botany Pond is experiencing multiple challenges including leaks and water quality issues.
+Botany Pond was experiencing multiple challenges including leaks and water quality issues.
 This project will restore Botany Pond to a thriving asset that brings together flora, fauna, and human visitors in harmony.
 This project will comprise of two distinct phases: Phase 1) Botany Pond Restoration Enabling Phase and Phase 2) Botany Pond Restoration Construction Phase.
-The first phase of the project is underway and includes safely removing and relocating wildlife present at the pond, draining the water, removing the sediment, cleaning the pond walls and base, assessing the pond structure, and developing restoration recommendations.
-After the team has created a restoration plan, Phase Two will begin, which will include recommended repairs to the pond base and walls, a new biological filtration system, improved pedestrian access and gathering spaces, enhanced wildlife habitat, and new aquatic and landscape plantings.
+The first phase of the project is complete and includes safely removing and relocating wildlife present at the pond, draining the water, removing the sediment, cleaning the pond walls and base, assessing the pond structure, and developing restoration recommendations.
+Phase Two is now underway, and includes repairs to the pond base and walls, a new biological filtration system, improved pedestrian access and gathering spaces, enhanced wildlife habitat, and new aquatic and landscape plantings.
 The second phase of the project is planned for construction through this fall and winter with plantings to occur in spring of 2024.
 Wildlife removed from the pond during construction will return once restoration is complete, along with the addition of native fish and aquatic species appropriate for the pond.
 The introduction of new and returning pond wildlife will be carefully phased in order to establish and maintain a thriving pond ecosystem.

 Botany Pond has become one of the most recognizable and cherished destinations on campus.
 This project will restore the pond and surrounding area to create a space for all University students, faculty, staff, visitors, and wildlife to enjoy.

-For questions please contact Katie Martin Peck at email@example.com.
+For questions, please contact Lindsay Taylor Haskins at email@example.com.

 Cheryl Beste and Sandy Banks